karttur/machinelearning/_posts/2018/2018-02-04-machinelearning-parameter-tuning.markdown

             regmods.modD[name] = tunedModD
 ```

 Without setting any parameters, the tuning search for each model is defaulted to use half of the dataset (parameter _fraction=0.5) for the tuning, 6 iterations (parameter _nIterSearch_=6), and to print out the top 3 results (parameter _n_top_=3).
 For each regressor, the hyper-parameters for the best tuning are retrieved.
-If the regressor model had any initial hyper-parameters set in the _modD_ dictionary they are added, and the tuned hyper-parameters are then set as the parameter+value pairs in _modD_.
+If the regressor model had any initial hyper-parameters set in the _modD_ dictionary they are added, and the tuned hyper-parameters are then set as parameter+value pairs in _modD_.

 The <span class='pydef'>RandomTuning</span> function uses the Scikit learn randomized tuning function <span class='package'>RandomizedSearchCV</span>, that you must add to the imports at the beginning of the module.
 Then you will also need to import functions for creating ranges of randomized numbers.